Teaching Order of Operations: No-fail Strategies that Work!

 Classroom-Tested: Teacher and Student Approved

-I created Order of Operations Bingo many years ago to use with my students, and I recently updated both Order of Operations Bingo games.
-I added more task cards with problems, and I created new game boards to go with those task cards.
+I’ve updated both Order of Operations Bingo games by adding more task cards with problems, along with new game boards to go with those task cards.
 The original game used a 4 x 4 Bingo grid, but I switched to a 5 x 5 grid to include more numbers for a longer game.
 I also revised the directions to include more information for teachers about how to use the game as an instructional tool.

 Fourth grade teacher Christina Ashburn tested Order of Operations Bingo and had her students solve the problems on dry erase boards as described in the lesson.
 She didn’t have bingo chips, so she laminated the game boards and had her students color over the answers with dry erase markers.
 I honestly never thought of doing that, but it’s a brilliant idea!
 For one thing, if kids are solving problems on dry erase boards, their markers should be handy.
 Also, you don’t have to worry about plastic Bingo chips ending up all over the classroom floor!